DanielEduardoLopez/DataJobs-MX2023/README.md

 1_DataJobsMX2023_DataCollection.ipynb | Notebook with the Python code for collecting the required data from the OCC website through web scraping.
 1_DataJobsMX2023_DataCollection.html | HTML version of the Jupyter notebook.
 2_DataJobsMX2023_DataAnalysis.ipynb | Notebook with the Python code for exploring, wrangling, analyzing, and visualizing the job data.
+2_DataJobsMX2023_DataAnalysis.html | HTML version of the Jupyter notebook.
+3_Dashboard.py | Dashboard app.
-Dataset_Raw.csv | Raw data retrieved from the web scraping.
+Dataset.csv | Raw data retrieved from the web scraping.
+Dataset_Clean.csv | Clean and prepared data.
+Report.pdf | Complete report.
+Slides.pdf | Slides with the most important insights from the analysis. requirements.txt | Python requirements file.